Last updated: Mon. December 9, 2024

 Note that all stacking penalties must be served.
 If two qualifying bans are earned, they must be served across two races.
 The attendance rule above still applies, however.

-If a driver waits to return the position after causing an incident, the time penalty will be reduced by one tier.
-However, penalty points issued will remain the same.
+If a driver waits to return the position after causing an incident, the time penalty will be downgraded while still retaining any penalty point(s) if given.
+For incidents at a penalty tier that include penalty point(s), the additional warning will also be removed.

 All lap one incidents will be automatically reviewed by the stewards and will be classified as L1AUTO in the penalty report.
 It is still encouraged to submit tickets for lap 1 incidents to provide further context for the stewards to consider.